-The Eagle Scout Award is the highest rank a boy can achieve
+The Eagle Scout Award is the highest rank a youth can achieve in Scouting.

-A boy who has earned the Eagle rank will have all of the fundamental outdoor skills and be proficient in camping, hiking, cooking and first aid.
-He will have earned at least 21 merit badges that symbolize knowledge and achievement.
-He will also have held leadership positions and participated in numerous community service projects, one of which he personally planned and directed.
+A youth who has earned the Eagle rank will have all of the fundamental outdoor skills and be proficient in camping, hiking, cooking and first aid.
+They will have earned at least 21 merit badges that symbolize knowledge and achievement.
+They will also have held leadership positions and participated in numerous community service projects, one of which they personally planned and directed.
 More importantly, the lessons of discipline, character and service learned in earning this highest honor will last a lifetime.

 - Eagle Scout Information, index to instructions and resources to help Scouts in Chester County Council become Eagle Scouts